-• To acquire knowledge in human resource management, HR audit, and Analytics.

-- To gain knowledge of HR planning, Selection, Recruitment, job analysis and its interrelations. - To understand the concepts and practical implications of performance management, Training methods and career planning. - To know about compensation and reward management and its practice in industry. - To be familiar with Employee relations and its application for the development of Human resources. - To understand the methodstoimprovequalityofworklife.
+- 1. To acquire knowledge in human resource management, HR audit, and Analytics. - 2.
+To gain knowledge of HR planning, Selection, Recruitment, job analysis and its interrelations. - 3.
+To understand the concepts and practical implications of performance management, Training methods and career planning. - 4.
+To know about compensation and reward management and its practice in industry. - 5.
+To be familiar with Employee relations and its application for the development of Human resources. - 6.
+To understand the methodstoimprovequalityofwork life

-- 1. Assess the job analysis for a profile and understand its linkage with HRplanning - 2.
-Evaluate the training needs and draft a training programme. - 3.
-Understand the compensation and reward system applicable to the industry based and understand its linkage with performance management - 4.
-Understand and apply the appropriate employee relations measures. - 5.
-Understand the HR functions and latest developments in the field of HR and effectively communicate ideas, explain procedures and interpret results and solutions in written and oral forms to different audiences. - 6.
-Make any manager to identify various activities related to Human Resources, Job involved in HR, Training, Compensation and Labour welfare practices
+Cos Course Outcomes Blooms Level CO1 Assess the job analysis for a profile and understand its linkage Apply with HRplanning CO2 Evaluate the training needs and draft a trainingprogramme.
+Evaluate CO3 Sketch the compensation and reward system applicable to the Apply industry based and understand its linkage with performance management CO4 Discover and apply the appropriate employee relations Apply measures.
+CO5 Illustrate the HR functions and latest developments in the field Analyse of HR and effectively communicate ideas, explain procedures and interpret results and solutions in written and oral forms to different audiences.
+CO6 Make any manager to identify various activities related to Analyse Human Resources, Job involved in HR, Training, Compensation and Labour welfare practices